 USM Anywhere includes several filters displayed by default.
-These filters allow you to search for your items of interest.
-You can either filter your search, or type what you are looking for in the search box, in the upper left-hand corner of the page.
+These filters enable you to search for your items of interest.
+You can either filter your search, or enter what you are looking for in the search box, in the upper left corner of the page.

 Note: The management of filters is similar to that for assets.
 See Managing Filters for more information.